There’s nothing better than packing up the clubs and hitting the road to play the best courses the world has to offer.

-So when looking for a bag or case, if it is a soft cover note how much padding is around the clubs.
-Does the inside of the bag have an internal strap system that will lock my clubs to the cover and not allow them to slide around?
+So when looking for a golf travel bag or case, if it is a soft cover note how much padding is around the clubs.
+Does the inside of the golf travel bag have an internal strap system that will lock my clubs to the cover and not allow them to slide around?

 If it is a hard shell case, is the plastic or composite EVA rated for high impact protection?
-Running down a checklist of how the cover or case will or will not protect your clubs is essential before purchasing the travel bag.
+Running down a checklist of how the cover or case will or will not protect your clubs is essential before purchasing travel bags.

-When looking for a quality travel bag with high mobility, take note of the wheel system.
+When looking for quality golf travel bags with high mobility, take note of the wheel system.
 Are the wheels small or large?
 Is the base wider or more narrow?
 Typically, a broader base with bigger wheels is easier to move around, especially in heavily trafficked areas like an airport or hotel.

-Most bags will have exterior pockets for plenty of room for your rain gear and footwear, but some bags, in particular, hard shell cases, won’t have any additional storage.
+Most golf travel bags will have exterior pockets for plenty of room for your rain gear and footwear, but some bags, in particular, hard shell cases, won’t have any additional storage.

 It is wise to have a bit of spare room in the bag to give yourself the ability to pack more items without having to use extra luggage.
-Heavy coats, sweaters, and rain tops and pants all do well filling the extra space in a travel bag.
+Heavy coats, sweaters, and rain tops and pants all do well filling the extra space in travel bags.